 Social commerce involves using social media platforms, like Instagram, to promote brands and sell products.
 Social commerce is unique because it focuses heavily on the engagement between brands and their followers.
 This form of marketing is quickly growing in popularity, as it gives the unique opportunity for brands to connect directly with their intended audience.

-It’s no surprise why a growing number of brands are selling their products via Instagram.
+It’s no surprise that a growing number of brands are selling their products via Instagram.
 A recent Hootsuite report found that 81% of consumers on Instagram use the platform to research products before purchasing.
 Brands can use this to their advantage by creating a strong Instagram presence, forming customer relationships through engagement, and offering in-app purchasing.

 Unfortunately, online scammers are also taking advantage of the quickly-growing social commerce side of Instagram.
-Thousands of Instagram accounts use stolen intellectual property, spoof legitimate businesses, and rip-off existing products through the platform with ease.
+Thousands of Instagram accounts use stolen intellectual property, spoof legitimate businesses, and rip off existing products through the platform with ease.
 Understanding these threats is essential to protect your brand on Instagram.

 Legitimate brands face many threats from online scammers on Instagram, and they can’t be ignored.
 While Instagram prohibits impersonation and infringement on the platform, the vast majority of these scams go undetected.
-It’s up to you as a brand owner to monitor for these threats and ensure your brand is protected on Instagram.
+It’s up to you as a brand owner to monitor these threats and ensure your brand is protected on Instagram.

 Brand threats to prepare for on Instagram:

 IP infringement occurs when an unauthorized user makes a copy of your protected content.
-There are various forms of IP infringement that can occur on Instagram, but most can be categorized as either a copyright infringement or trademark infringement.
+There are various forms of IP infringement that can occur on Instagram, but most can be categorized as either copyright infringement or trademark infringement.

 Copyright trademark infringements occur on Instagram when users share photos, written content, music, and other trademarked material they do not own.
-Trademark infringement on Instagram occurs when a page uses an existing brand’s logos, catchphrases, and other brand identifiers as their own.
+Trademark infringement on Instagram occurs when a page uses an existing brand’s logos, catchphrases, and other brand identifiers as its own.

 It’s important to note that not all infringement is intentional.
 Some users may not realize that sharing an exact photo, phrase, or other protected content constitutes illegal infringement.
-That said, all infringement on Instagram is illegal, and poses a threat to your brand if left unaddressed, no matter the poster’s intent.
+That said, all infringement on Instagram is illegal and poses a threat to your brand if left unaddressed, no matter the poster’s intent.

 Counterfeit products are illegal knock-off replicas of existing products.
 When counterfeits occur on Instagram, additional infringement is almost always involved.
 Counterfeits are usually advertised and sold on Instagram by fraudulent brand impersonators who steal IP content from legitimate brands to fool consumers.